 Stay in a Classic Double room and receive:

-- Bottle of chilled sparkling in the room on arrival
+- A bottle of chilled sparkling wine in your room on arrival

 - Two course dinner for two in the first night (value £30pp)